hotwire-django/turbo-django/documentation.md

 anticipate listening in to updates on a single message, only on the associated `Room`.
 This is all the set-up on the model side of things that we'll need!

-## Template Layer
+### Template Layer

-### Subscribing to a stream
+#### Subscribing to a stream
 Next, we can declare that a given page should subscribe to broadcasts for a given model instance.
+Make sure to `{% load turbo_streams_helpers %}` to get access to the template tag in your template.

-Make sure to pass the room instance (here, it's passed as `room`) into the template context.
+Make sure to pass the model instance (here, it's passed as `room`) into the template context.
 Somewhere in the `<body>`, we need to add the template tag `{% turbo_stream_from room %}`.
-That's all we need to do to connect this tempalte, when rendered on the front-end, to the stream of updates for a given room instance!
+That's all we need to do to connect this template, when rendered on the front-end, to the stream of updates for a given model instance!

-### Rendering Streams
+#### Rendering Streams
 Streams need to render HTML of updates on the backend using template partials to send over to the frontend over the wire.
 `turbo-django` at the moment relies on some conventional names for templates and IDs: